 Given the vast array of potential trail run routes – essentially, almost anywhere on the planet! – you have a lot of places to choose from.
 Please try and resist the temptation to head out into the Scottish Highlands in the middle of winter, or attempt to cross the Kalahari Desert for your first trail run.
-The potential to get into trouble is far too great if you’re not fit enough, aren’t familiar with the terrain, don’t know where you’re going or have the wrong kit with you.
+The potential to get into trouble is far too great if you’re not fit enough, aren’t familiar with the terrain, don’t know where you’re going, or have the wrong kit with you.

 Adding in small sections of trail running in this way will help get your body used to running on uneven ground.
 You’ll learn how to negotiate puddles, tree roots, slippery rocks and loose gravel without falling over or twisting an ankle.

 Once you’re more comfortable with running off road, think about longer routes you could do.
 A great place to start is by finding an Ordnance Survey map of where you live, or somewhere you know, and looking for footpaths and bridleways marked on it.
-Some of them, usually those with a name written by them on the map – such as ‘South Downs Way’ or ‘Pilgrims’ Path’ – will be well marked on the ground with signposts or small discs on gate posts displaying the name of the route and the direction.
-Following paths like this is a great way of getting into trail running without worrying too much about getting lost – unless you’re enjoying the view too much and miss a sign or route disc!
+Some of them, usually those with a name written alongside them on the map – such as ‘South Downs Way’ or ‘Pilgrims’ Path’ – will be well marked on the ground with signposts or small discs on gate posts displaying the name of the route and the direction.
+Following paths like this is a great way of getting into trail running without worrying too much about getting lost – unless you’re enjoying the view too much and miss a sign!

 Going downhill can be exhilarating, but it can also be dangerous if you fall.
 There’s two ways of approaching downhills.
 Either run cautiously, landing with nice, steady steps, picking your way down the slope.
 Or, lean forward, open up your stride, hold your arms wide for balance, throw caution to the wind, and go for it (If you think you’re going to fall, jump so that you have more time in the air to spot your landing).
 You’ll soon learn which you prefer!